MariaChrysafis/CompetitiveProgramming/readme.md

 ```*``` signifies in-contest promotion

 ## Codeforces Contests Scores
 See [here](https://codeforces.com/contests/with/olympia).
-As of the time of writing, I am Codeforces Expert rank.
+As of the time of writing, I am Codeforces Candidate Master rank.

 ## LeetCode Contest Scores
 See [here](https://leetcode.com/passionFruitFlower/) for my LeetCode profile.
 As of the time of writing, I am LeetCode Guardian.